questionmark/qm-oap-docs/src/authoringodata/topic.rst

     ..  od:prop::   CreatedDateTime  Edm.DateTimeOffset

-        The date and time (in UTC) when the Question was created.
+        The date and time (in UTC) when the Topic was created.

     ..  od:prop::   Author  Edm.String